KillerK1998/Cats/README.md

 - add more functionality to the program so the user can add more information.
 - add a couple of functions so the user can input more information.
+- make the program more presentable and more easy to read